 New Zealand is an ideal destination for a motorhome adventure!
 After years of dreaming about doing one, we finally decided to plan a motorhome road trip of our own.
 We spent 11 days exploring the South Island in winter, taking advantage of the stunning mountains, snowfields and great food along the way.
 We had an amazing time and wanted to share with you some of the things we did right and some of the things we wish we’d done differently!
 Hopefully, our tips help you plan and prepare for an amazing New Zealand motorhome road trip of your own.
 You may also like to read: This is how much a New Zealand motorhome road trip actually costs!

-Watch our YouTube videos from our adventure for more insight, inspiration and tips:
+Watch our road trip adventure for more insight, inspiration and tips:

 1. Hardshell suitcases aren’t ideal